MZanggl/flooent/README.md

 ### when

-Executes callback if first given value is evaluates to true.
+Executes callback if first given value evaluates to true.
 Result will get transformed back into an instance of `Str`.

 ```javascript
 // can be a boolean